 - The annual business rates increase will now be based on the Consumer Prices Index, rather than the higher Retail Prices Index.
-Given that CPI is running at 3%, this will still mean a significant increase for businesses. - The frequency of business rates revaluations will be increased to once every three years, compared with once every five years now. - Local government will be fully compensated for the loss of income as a result of these measures. - The Kent and Medway application to become a pilot area for 100% retention was successful.
-This was announced in December as part of the local government finance settlement and may result in an additional £640,000 Business Rates income being retained by Maidstone during 2018/19. - 1.17 There were no announcements about future local government funding, so it is not proposed to make any specific updates to the SRP arising from the budget.
+Given that CPI is running at 3%, this will still mean a significant increase for businesses. - The frequency of business rates revaluations will be increased to once every three years, compared with once every five years now. - Local government will be fully compensated for the loss of income as a result of these measures. - A 100% business rates retention pilot was announced for London.
+It was subsequently announced by the Secretary of State for Communities and Local Government that the Kent and Medway application to become a pilot area for 100% retention was successful.
+This may result in an additional £640,000 Business Rates income being retained by Maidstone during 2018/19 and a report went to Policy and Resources Committee on 24 January 2018 with proposals for the budget allocation of this amount. - 1.17 There were no announcements about future local government funding, so no specific updates have been made to the SRP arising from the budget.